Skip to main content

 58,000+

-"This movement is for every protective parent — mothers and fathers alike — who walked into a courtroom believing the system would protect their child."
+Family Court Awareness Month is for every protective parent — mothers and fathers alike — who walked into a courtroom believing the system would protect their child.

 Children Recognition Partner Coalition Support